milvus-io/milvus-docs/site/zh-CN/userGuide/search/query.md

 This topic describes how to conduct a vector query.

 Unlike a vector similarity search, a vector query retrieves vectors via scalar filtering based on [boolean expression](boolean.md).
-Milvus supports many data types in the scalar field and a variety of boolean expressions.
-It allows you to filter certain vectors according to their features.
+Milvus supports many data types in the scalar fields and a variety of boolean expressions.
+The boolean expression filters on scalar fields or the primary key field, and it retrieves all results that match the filters.

 ## Preparations